BubeeKilla/url-shortening-app/README.md

 # README

-URL shortener App is a Ruby on Rails application that allows users to shorten URl's, store them on AWS DynamoDB and acces them.
+URL shortener App is a Ruby on Rails application that allows users to shorten URL's, store them on AWS DynamoDB and acces them.
 The app provides a simple and intuitive interface for shortening URL's and retreiving all URL's content based on the random generated hex number.

 ## Features